alan-turing-institute/HDS-DiscussionGroup/CONTRIBUTING.md

 Acknowledgements 🙌
 ---

-This project is maintained and organised by Federico Nanni, Leontien Talboom, Katherine L McDonough and Malvika Sharan.
+This project is maintained and organised by Federico Nanni, Leontien Talboom, Malvika Sharan and Katherine L McDonough.

 This work is licensed under a Creative Commons Attribution 4.0 International license.
 You are free to share and adapt the material for any purpose, even commercially,